AdobeDocs/experience-platform.en/help/sources/tutorials/ui/filter.md

 You can also follow the same steps, but filter dataflows by their last modification date, as opposed to their creation date.

-### Filter dataflows by modification date{#filter-dataflows-by-modification-date}
+### Filter dataflows by modification date {#filter-dataflows-by-modification-date}

-Similarly, you can apply same principles and filter your dataflow by their dates of modification.
+Similarly, you can apply the same principles and filter your dataflow by their dates of modification.
 Use the **[!UICONTROL Modified date]** to configure a particular time frame and filter your view to display only dataflows that have been modified during that period.

 ### Combine filters {#combine-filters}